Understanding Substance Use Disorders

 Naloxone: Preventing Overdose Deaths

 Naloxone is a medication that reverses the effects of an opioid overdose.
 It is safe and easy to use.
-Anyone at risk of having or seeing an opioid overdose, or who spends time with people who use opioids, should consider carrying naloxone.
+Anyone at risk of having or seeing an opioid overdose, or who spends time with people who use opioids, should consider carrying naloxone.Blue and teal text on a blue background reads, "ANYONE CAN.
+EVERYONE SHOULD.
+Save a life with Naloxone," emphasizing accessibility and action.

-Free naloxone is available at any of these organizations:
+Free naloxone is available at:

 *You can also get naloxone from Missouri pharmacies without a prescription under the state standing order.